-Of the 113 events where photos were available, 98 (87%) events had a sex assignment by the observer and the remaining 16 (14%) events had either no sex assignment or the observer noted that it was not possible to determine sex.
-Of the 98 events where sex was recorded by observers, it was only possible to confirm sex from 10 of these events and the remainder of events had either no photos from which to confirm sex or photos were of insufficient quality..
-All but one event where the sex was identified by the observer as male were confirmed as male with a single male event being assigned as a female by the expert.
-For the six events where the sex was identified by the observer as female, only four (67%) events were confirmed as female although this is only from a small sample (Table 4).
+Of the 89 events where photos were available, all events had a sex assignment by the observer.
+Of the 89 events where sex was recorded by observers, it was only possible to confirm sex from 29 (33%) of these events and the remainder of events had photos of insufficient quality.
+Of these 29 events, 25 (86%) were confirmed as correct.
+All the events where the sex was identified by the observer as male were confirmed as male except for one event.
+For the five events where the sex was identified by the observer as female, two (40%) events were confirmed as female and the other three were identified as males (Table 3).

-Table 3.
-Cross-reference of sex identification of bycaught marine mammals by observer and experts during the 2016/17 year for which photos were available.
-Note: Sex codes: 1- male, 2 - female, 3 - sex unable to be determined, 4 - not sexed.
+Table 3.Cross-reference of sex identification of bycaught marine mammals by observer and experts during the 2018/19 year for which photos were available.
+Note: Sex codes: 1 - male, 2 - female, 3 - sex unable to be determined, 4 - not sexed.
 Green squares show where observer identification of sex agreed with expert observation.

-Sex (as identified Sex (as co d by Total
+Sex (as identified Sex Sex (as confirmed by expert

-by observer) 1 4
+by observer) 1

-1 6 1 65 72
+1 23 1 41 65

-2 2 4 20 26
+2 3 2 9 14

-3 1 5 6
+3 1 4 5

-4 6 6
+4 3 2 5

-No code 3 3
+No code

-Total 9 5 99 0 113
+Total 27 3 57 2 89